As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Polish Opal at Home

 In general, aluminum and cerium oxide polishes offer better results than diamond polishes.
-Depending on the manufacturer, many oxide polishes are 0.3 microns or more refined, resulting in a polish compound close to 100,000 grit.
+Depending on the manufacturer, many oxide polishes are 0.3 microns or more refined, producing a polish compound close to 100,000 grit.

 Cutting the opal to 1,200 grit and then polishing it with diamond pre-polish is a standard polish scenario when done by hand or with a Dremel tool.